 The emphasis throughout this course is on the uses of accounting and other financial tools in the management of a business.
 Topics include inventory costing methods, cost allocation, cost behaviour, the contribution approach, pricing, and budgeting.
-PREREQUISITE: Accounting 202 Three hours a week
+PREREQUISITE: Accounting 202

 NOTE: Students cannot receive credit for both Accounting 321 and 411.
 Students intending to take additional accounting courses must enroll in Accounting 301/302.